-If you’re in desperate need of some great Lego Organization Ideas, then you’re in the right place!
+If you’re looking for the best Lego organization hacks then you’re in the right place!

 But when it comes to organizing Lego, it can prove to be quite the challenge.